ylow/turicreate/userguide/graph_analytics/README.md

 - [Triangle count](https://apple.github.io/turicreate/docs/api/generated/turicreate.triangle_counting.create.html#turicreate.triangle_counting.create)

-Each method takes an input graph and returns a model object, which contains the run time, an SFrame with the desired output for each vertex, and a new graph whose vertices contain the output as an attribute.
+Each method takes an input graph and returns a model object, which contains the run time, an XFrame with the desired output for each vertex, and a new graph whose vertices contain the output as an attribute.